-- If a student commits to an opportunity and then later withdraws, they will be responsibility for reimbursing Kogod for expenses already made on their behalf.
+- If a student commits to an opportunity and then later withdraws, they will be responsible for reimbursing Kogod for expenses already made on their behalf.

-- In any opportunity where a student must submit a resume, resumes must be reviewed and approved by the Kogod Center for Career Development.
+- In any opportunity where a student must submit a resume, resumes must be reviewed and approved by the Kogod Office of Career Engagement.

 - Depending on the level of interest in an opportunity, there may be pre-work required such as a mini-competition or similar assignment to determine a team who will represent Kogod.

-- Students should work with the Director to find or coordinate with a faculty member in the field appropriate to the subject matter of the competition to act as their advisor.
+- Students must choose a faculty member or work with the Director to find a faculty member in the field appropriate to the subject matter of the competition to act as their advisor.

 - Students will be required to have at least one rehearsal with the Kogod Center for Business Communications in advance of the competition.